December 19, 2024

 Without careful planning, small choices can snowball into big issues.
 Below are some examples that we often see:

-• Optical scanners that can’t read mobile screens or QR codes turning a high-tech entry system into a constant annoyance for both staff and users.
+• Optical scanners that can’t read mobile screens or QR codes turn a high-tech entry system into a constant annoyance for both staff and users.

-• Sensors that collect data but store it only on proprietary dashboards preventing broader analytics, essentially locking your insights away.
+• Sensors that collect data but store it only on proprietary dashboards prevent broader analytics, essentially locking your insights away.

 • Poor planned network architecture that results in future integration nightmares.